spicata/spicata-and-11ty/notes/Philosophy.md

 - Born in Athens in 459 BC
 - Thinking logically of our lives can help us
+	- Humans often follow others (conformist)
+		- Be confident in our own beliefs
+		- Following those in power is common, but it is a fallacy
 	- Philosophy can sent us free
-	- Be confident in our own beliefs
-		- Humans often follow others
 - Greatest philosopher??? but also the ugliest
 ### Aristotle
+> Happiness is good I guess
 ### Rene Descartes
+> Mind is indivisible or something